NanoComp/meep/doc/docs/Field_Functions.md

 ---
-# Field Function Examples
+# Field Functions
 ---

 As described in the [User Interface](Python_User_Interface.md), Meep provides several routines to integrate, analyze, and output arbitrary user-specified functions of the field components.
 See the functions whose names end with `_field_function`.
 This facility, while powerful, requires a bit more programming than most Meep usage, and is best illustrated by a few examples.

 Every field-function that can be passed to these routines is of the form *f*(**r**,components...), where **r** is a position vector and "components..." are zero or more field components that the function depends on.
 The set of desired components is user-specified.
-As an arbitrary example, suppose we are interested in the strange function:
+As an example, suppose we are interested in the arbitrary function:

 $$f(\mathbf{r}, E_x, H_z, \varepsilon) = x |\mathbf{r}| + E_x - \varepsilon H_z$$

 We would define this function by:

 *Python*
 ```py